ShivanKaul/star-spec/draft-dss-star.md

 The reports being submitted to an Aggregation Server in STAR MUST be detached from client identity.
 This is to ensure that the Aggregation Server does not learn exactly what each client submits, in the event that their measurement is revealed.
-This can be achieved by having the clients submit their report via an {{OHTTP}} relay.
-In this flow, the Aggregation Server is configured as both the Gateway and Target Resource (the entity decrypting the message, using it, generating a response to the Encapsulated Request and encrypting the response).
-A separate Relay Resource is then used as to hide the client identity.
-Note that collusion between the Aggregation Server and the Relay Resource is expressly forbidden.
+This is achieved through the use of an Anonymizing Server, which is an OHTTP Oblivious Relay Resource.
+This server MUST NOT collude with the Aggregation Server.
 All the client responsibilities mentioned in section 7.1 of {{OHTTP}} apply.

 The OHTTP Relay Resource and Randomness Server MAY be combined into a single entity, since client reports are protected by a TLS connection between the client and the Aggregation Server.
 Therefore,